 Spam delete threshold

 When hMailServer runs spam protection, each spam protection mechanism gives a score.
-If the total score of the message reaches this value the message will be deleted and not delivered to its recipients.
+If the total score of the message exceeds this value the message will be deleted and not delivered to its recipients.

 Maximum message size to scan (KB)